Pass Plus Scheme

 All Weather Driving

-As the name of this module would suggest it deals with driving in conditions you may not have encountered whilst taking your lessons and subsequent test.
-All weather driving is an important part of being able to drive as we can be faced with unforeseen weather at any time.
+As the name of this module suggests it deals with driving in conditions you may not have encountered whilst taking your lessons and subsequent test.
+All-weather driving is an important part of being able to drive as we can be faced with unforeseen weather at any time.
 The module also deals with skidding, how it happens and what can be done to avoid it.

 Driving Out of Town